 - Edible flowers of your choice, for garnish

-Musika, or tamarind, is available in Asian or Middle Eastern grocery stores.
+Musika, or tamarind, is available in Asian or Middle Eastern grocery stores, and online.
 We make our own puree, the recipe of which you can find below.
 Remember, musika/tamarind fruit pulp is potent, so be light of hand when using it.

 2. Place all the vegetables and basil in a large roasting tray.
 Mix together the vinegar and oil and pour it over the vegetables, making sure everything is well-coated.

 3. Roast the vegetables in the oven, turning them over from time to time, about 45 minutes.
 Set aside to cool when done, about 15 minutes.

 4. Transfer to a blender and blitz until smooth.
 Push through a sieve to remove any seeds or skin that remain, ensuring the end result is silky smooth.